libp2p/specs/noise/README.md

 messages.
 We leverage this construct to transmit:

-1. the libp2p identity key along with a signature, to authenticate each party to the other, and
+1. the libp2p identity key along with a signature, to authenticate each party to the other.
-2. extensions to the Noise handshake
+2. extensions used by the libp2p stack.

-Note that when sending extensions with the first message of the handshake pattern, the data is transmitted unencrypted.
-When sending the payload in message 3 (closing message), for the initiator, and in message 2, for the responder, the data will be send encrypted with forward secrecy.
+The extensions are inserted into the first message of the handshake pattern **that guarantees secrecy**.
+Specifically, this means that the initiator MUST NOT send extensions in their first message.
-It should be stressed, that while the second message of the handshake pattern has forward secrecy, the sender has not yet authenticated the responder, so this payload might be sent to any party, including an active attacker.
+The initiator sends its extensions in message 3 (closing message), and the responder sends theirs in message 2 (their only message).
+It should be stressed, that while the second message of the handshake pattern has forward secrecy, the sender has not authenticated the responder yet, so this payload might be sent to any party, including an active attacker.

 When decrypted, the payload contains a serialized [protobuf][protobuf] `NoiseHandshakePayload` message with the following schema: